Main Street Forward — Park City

 Demand conditions were modestly ahead of what Main Street captured.
 Enter audit data above to sharpen the picture.

-Main Street Vitals Index
+Main Street Commercial Vitals Index

-All metrics · data status · sources · baseline period Winter 2024-25
+All metrics · data status · sources · baseline 2024-25

-Updated March 2026
+Updated April 2026

 MetricCurrent valuePrior periodTrendSourceNotes